 - Cover pie with meringue, being careful to seal the edges of the crust.

-- Bake for 10 minutes or until meringue is golden brown.
+- Bake at 350 for 10 minutes or until meringue is golden brown.
 Let cool, then chill until ready to serve.